lipingtababa/trdl/README.md

 And this is by design.
 Simplicity could be translated directly into low psychological burden for application developers and low cost of maintenance for platform/DevOps engineers.

-- We don't have to manage region/network/VPC/SG to manage, all of which are taken care of by CloudFlare.
+- We don't have to manage region/network/VPC/SG, all of which are taken care of by CloudFlare.
 - we don't have to provision/upgrade/patch/decommission virtual machines.
 CloudFlare invokes workers on the nodes near the clients where requests arrive.
-- Cloudflare also takes care of sub-domains and certificates, in sharp contrast to AWS where you have to learn [a dedicated service](https://aws.amazon.com/certificate-manager/?nc=sn&loc=1), usually after you are hit by an embarrassing  incident.
+- Cloudflare also takes care of sub-domains and certificates, in sharp contrast to AWS where you have to learn [a dedicated service](https://aws.amazon.com/certificate-manager/?nc=sn&loc=1) to manage certificates, usually after you are hit by an catastrophic incident.
 - There are not many v1alpha1 APIs which break every time you upgrade, as with Kubernetes.
-CloudFlare promised [Back Compatibility](https://blog.cloudflare.com/backwards-compatibility-in-cloudflare-workers/).
+CloudFlare promises [Back Compatibility](https://blog.cloudflare.com/backwards-compatibility-in-cloudflare-workers/).
 - CI/CD is easy.
 To release a new version, all you need to do is to merge a PR into [main branch](https://github.com/lipingtababa/trdl).
 [Github Actions](./.github/workflows/service.yml) and [CloudFlare Wrangler](https://developers.cloudflare.com/workers/wrangler/commands/#deploy) will ensure the system is upgraded safely.

 # Assumptions